Ashurbanipal: Egyptian campaigns

-Egypt was conquered in 671 by Ashurbanipal's father Esarhaddon, who defeated the Kushite Pharaoh Taharqa.
-The conquest of Egypt was one of Esarhaddon's greatest accomplishments, the first time Egypt had ever been under Assyrian rule, and brought the Assyrian Empire to its greatest extent.
-Assyrian control of Egypt was weak, however, and Taharqa escaped to Nubia in the south, scheming to retake his lands.
+In 671 Ashurbanipal's father Esarhaddon conquered Egypt, defeating the Kushite Pharaoh Taharqa, the first time Egypt had been under Assyrian rule.
+It was Esarhaddon's greatest triumph and brought the Assyrian Empire to its greatest extent.
+Assyrian control of Egypt was weak, however, as Taharqa retreated south to Nubia and schemed to retake his lands.
 Esarhaddon sent troops to garrison Egyptian cities and appointed local Egyptian nobles as vassal rulers of the country.
-In 669, Taharqa reappeared from the south and led Egypt in a revolt against Assyria.
-Esarhaddon left Nineveh to defeat Taharqa but fell ill and died on the way.
-Esarhaddon's death and the lack of an Assyrian response to Taharqa's actions, owing to Ashurbanipal's coronation and affairs at home, inspired many of the Egyptian vassal rulers to join the revolt and rid Egypt of Assyrian dominion and influence.
-After news reached Ashurbanipal of a massacre of the Assyrian garrison in Memphis, Ashurbanipal sent an army to quell the uprising and bring the rebels to Nineveh in chains.
+In 669, Taharqa led Egypt in a revolt against Assyria, and Esarhaddon left Nineveh to meet the threat, but fell ill and died on the way.
+The campaign lapsed while Ashurbanipal was succeeding to his father's throne, and many of the Egyptian vassal rulers joined the revolt to expel the foreign conquerors.
+After they massacred the Assyrian garrison in Memphis, Ashurbanipal sent an army against the rebels.

-The Assyrian army collected tribute from the various Levantine vassal states on their way to Egypt.
-Many of the vassal rulers, such as Manasseh of Judah and various rulers from Cyprus, also bolstered the Assyrian forces through providing additional equipment and troops.
-The Assyrian army and its allies fought their way through Egypt.
-A decisive battle was won at the city of Kar-Banitu in Lower Egypt.
-According to Assyrian sources, the Egyptian defeat at Kar-Banitu impelled Taharqa and his close supporters to abandon Memphis, flee to Thebes and then escape to Nubia once more.
-Shortly thereafter, the Assyrian army captured Memphis.
-Some conspirators, including the local vassal ruler Necho I, had remained at Memphis and were taken back to Assyria and forced to swear new oaths of loyalty.
-Some of the captured Egyptian nobles were unexpectedly allowed to return and resume their posts in Egypt, Necho among them.
+On their way to Egypt, the Assyrian army collected tribute and military reinforcements from the various Levantine vassal states, including Manasseh of Judah and various rulers from Cyprus.
+The expeditionary forces fought their way through Egypt, winning a decisive battle at Kar-Banitu in Lower Egypt.
+According to Assyrian sources, Taharqa and his supporters fled from Memphis to Thebes, then escaped back to Nubia, and the Assyrian army re-occupied Memphis.
+Some conspirators who had remained at Memphis, including the local vassal ruler Necho I, were taken back to Assyria, and after swearing new oaths of loyalty were unexpectedly allowed to return and resume their posts in Egypt.

-After Taharqa's death in 664, his nephew Tantamani proclaimed himself pharaoh and invaded Egypt, swiftly gained control of Thebes and then marching toward Memphis.
-Ashurbanipal once again sent the Assyrian army to secure control.
-According to Ashurbanipal's account, Tantamani abandoned his efforts and fled south as soon as the Assyrian army entered Egypt.
-In retaliation for supporting Tantamani, the Assyrians captured and heavily plundered Thebes, one of the major political and religious centers in Egypt.
-Ashurbanipal's sack of Thebes was the most serious calamity to ever befall the ancient city.
-The city might only have been saved from being wholly razed to the ground through skillful diplomacy by its governor Mentuemhat.
+After Taharqa's death in 664, his nephew Tantamani proclaimed himself pharaoh and invaded Egypt, swiftly gained control of Thebes, and marched on Memphis.
+Ashurbanipal once again sent the Assyrian army.
+By Ashurbanipal's account, Tantamani fled south as soon as the Assyrian army entered Egypt.
+In retaliation for the repeated rebellion, the Assyrians heavily plundered Thebes.
+The sacking was the most serious calamity ever to befall the ancient city, one of the major political and religious centers in Egypt.
+The city might have been razed to the ground but for the skillful diplomacy of its governor Mentuemhat.
 Tantamani was not pursued beyond the Egyptian border.
-Upon the return of the Assyrian army to Nineveh, spoils from Thebes were paraded through the streets and many treasures and obelisks were melted down so that their material could be used for Ashurbanipal's projects.
+Upon the return of the Assyrian army to Nineveh, spoils from Thebes were paraded through the streets and many treasures and obelisks were refashioned to incorporate into for Ashurbanipal's projects.